Ethan-zhengyw/EveryThingNote/2019/03/communication-and-presentation-readiness(microservice).md

 ########### AWS CloudTrail VS AWS Config

+## 如何证明能力

+### Define the SITUATION:

+#### When I started university, I joined the Bradford University Theatre Club (BUTC).
+I really enjoyed it and acted in several productions, as well as learning about directing and the technical side.

+### Identify the TASK:

+#### In my third year I decided I wanted to stand for the role of Treasurer.
+There were three of us standing and we each had to do a campaign and then give a speech before one of us would be voted in.

+### Describe the ACTION you took:

+#### To get the club’s opinion on the sort of things that they thought we should spend our money on - recruitment events, marketing, better equipment etc - I spoke to the other members of the club and sent a short questionnaire round.
+I then used the feedback I received to formulate my campaign and speech.
+I made posters communicating my position, and wrote a five minute speech explaining why I wanted the position and what I thought I could bring to the club.

+### Explain the RESULT:

+#### This preparation and my interactions with the other club members meant that I was in a strong position to represent their interests, and I was voted in with 65% of the ballot.

 ## 参考链接

 ### [bradford大学关于沟通与分享的简单资料](https://www.bradford.ac.uk/careers/develop-skills/communication/)

 ### [Martin Fowler介绍微服务的博文](https://martinfowler.com/articles/microservices.html)

 ### [Thoughtworks技术雷达](https://assets.thoughtworks.com/assets/technology-radar-vol-19-cn.pdf)

 ### [Microservices on AWS技术白皮书](https://d1.awsstatic-china.com/whitepapers/microservices-on-aws.pdf)

 ### [Netflix关于容错系统设计的博文](https://medium.com/netflix-techblog/fault-tolerance-in-a-high-volume-distributed-system-91ab4faae74a)